Lauri-Litovuo/get_next_line/README.md

 ```

 ## Tests
-When testing the Get Next Line function, keep in mind that both the buffer size and the line size can be of very different values, and a file descriptor does not only point to regular files.
-You can assign your own buffer size with flag `-D BUFFER_SIZE=n`.
+When testing the Get_next_line function, keep in mind that both the buffer size and the line size can be of very different values.
+You can define your own buffer size with flag `-D BUFFER_SIZE=n`.
+As default the BUFFER_SIZE is set to 5.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.